-Metrics allow Acquia Journey to perform closed loop journey analytics, helping you identify the marketing efforts and content that contributed to a user selecting your product or brand.
-Metrics are defined and associated with journey steps in the Journey Mapper and they are incremented by a graph when certain nodes are executed.
+Metrics allow Acquia Journey to perform closed-loop journey analytics, helping you identify the marketing efforts and content that contributed to a user selecting your product or brand.
+Metrics are defined and associated with steps in the Journey Mapper, and they are incremented by a graph when certain nodes are executed.
 (Read Creating a Journey Map to learn how to create a new map.)

-- Basic - Increments a counter whenever a node has been run
+- Basic - Increments a counter whenever a node has been executed

 - Compound - Performs a calculation that returns a percentage or decimal based on your defined numerator and denominator

-To access metrics for a project from the home screen, perform the following actions:
+To access metrics for a project from the Acquia Journey home screen, perform the following actions:

 - Sign in to your Acquia Journey admin interface.

 - On the Home Screen, identify the project you want to customize.